TERMS OF CONSIGNMENT FOR SELLERS

 14. Descriptions and Condition

 - Whilst we seek to describe Lots accurately, it may be impractical for us to carry out exhaustive due diligence on each lot.
 Prospective buyers are given ample opportunities to view and inspect before any sale and they (and any independent experts on their behalf) must satisfy themselves as to the accuracy of any description applied to a lot.
 Prospective buyers also bid on the understanding that, inevitably, representations or statements by us as to authorship, genuineness, origin, date, age, provenance, condition or estimated selling price involve matters of opinion.
 We undertake that any such opinion shall be honestly and reasonably held and accept liability for opinions given negligently or fraudulently.
 Subject to the foregoing neither we the auctioneer nor our employees or agents nor the seller accept liability for the correctness of such opinions and all conditions and warranties, whether relating to description, condition or quality of lots, express, implied or statutory, are hereby excluded.
-This Condition is subject to the next following Condition concerning deliberate forgeries and applies save as provided for in paragraph 6 'information to buyers'.
+This Condition is subject to the condition concerning deliberate forgeries and applies save as provided for in paragraph 6 'information to buyers'.
+See also information for buyers above in relation to picture cataloguing terms and autograph cataloguing terms.

 - Private treaty sales made under these Conditions are deemed to be sales by auction for purposes of consumer legislation.